Anti-Bribery and Anti-Corruption Policy

 3. Requirements

-The Company prohibits bribery of any kind, including bribes to or from Government Officials and to or from non-government or private sector parties (commercial bribery).
-We have a zero-tolerance policy for bribery in all of our operations and activities.
-This means that no Covered Person may: (1) offer, provide, promise or agree to provide, or authorize a Bribe to any person, whether that person is in the private sector or a Government Official; (2) request, accept, or initiate a Bribe from any person; or (3) try to do either of the above through third parties, such as brokers or agents, with the intent to obtain or retain business or a business advantage or to secure services.
+This means that no Covered Person may: (1) offer, provide, promise or agree to provide, or authorize a Bribe to any person, whether that person is in the private sector or a Government Official; or (2) request, accept, or initiate a Bribe from any person; or (3) authorize or solicit anyone to do so or try to do directly or indirectly either of the above through third parties, such as brokers or agents, with the intent to obtain or retain business or a business advantage or to secure services.

 A “bribe” is defined as: